Adam Glapiński

-Adam Glapiński (born 9 April 1950 in Warsaw) is a Polish economist and politician, the current President of the National Bank of Poland, Economics professor, a member of the first term of the Sejm, a member of the fourth term of the Senate and between 2010–16 a member of the Monetary Policy Council.
+Adam Glapiński (born 9 April 1950 in Warsaw) is a Polish economist and politician, the current president of the National Bank of Poland, Economics professor, a member of the first term of the Sejm, a member of the fourth term of the Senate and between 2010 and 2016 a member of the Monetary Policy Council.
 He also served as the Minister for Construction and Spatial Planning and later as the Minister for Foreign Economic Cooperation.

 Early life and education

-Glapiński graduated from the Stefan Batory Gymnasium and Lyceum (Warsaw, Poland) in 1968, and then from the Socio-Economic Departament of the Warsaw School of Economics in 1972.
+Glapiński graduated from the Stefan Batory Gymnasium and Lyceum (Warsaw, Poland) in 1968, and then from the Socio-Economic Department of the Warsaw School of Economics in 1972.
 In the same year he completed his internship in the Bank of France.
 He completed his doctorate and then later his habilitation in 2004 at the Warsaw School of Economics.
 In 2013 he was awarded the title of professor of economic studies.

 Career

-Since 1974, Glapiński worked at his alma mater as a university teacher, and later became a professor, he was also head of the Department of Political Economics and History of Economic Thought at the Warsaw School of Economics.
+Since 1974, Glapiński worked at his alma mater as a university teacher, and later became a professor, he was also the head of the Department of Political Economics and History of Economic Thought at the Warsaw School of Economics.
 He was also a lecturer at the Polish Academy of Sciences (1978–1983), the Inter-University Centre of Postgraduate Studies in Dubrovnik (1986–1989), University of Colorado at Boulder (1993–1998), United States Business and Industrial Council at the University of Missouri and at the University of Kansas (1996), Institut Superieur de Gestion (1994–2005) and the prof. Edward Lipinski Higher School of Economics and Law in Kielce (2004–2007).
 In 1988 he received a scholarship from the Société historique et littéraire polonaise in Paris.

 In the 1980s Glapiński was a member of the underground Solidarity movement, during the martial law he was the co-chair of the underground Solidarity movement in the Warsaw School of Economics.
 In 1989 he was one of the founders of the Warsaw branch of the "Democratic Centre" Association.
 In 1990 he was a co-founder of the Centre Agreement and the Warsaw branch of the Liberal Democratic Congress.
 He was co-chair of the Centre Agreement during 1991–93.
 In 1991 he served as the Minister for Construction and Spatial Planning in the government of Jan Krzysztof Bielecki.
 He was elected to the first term of the Sejm from the list of the Center Civic Alliance and a Centre Agreement candidate.
 In the Cabinet of Jan Olszewski he served as the Minister for Foreign Economic Cooperation.
-In 1997 with the support of the Movement for Reconstruction of Poland he was elected as a member of Senate for the Tarnów Voivodeship.
+In 1997 with the support of the Movement for Reconstruction of Poland he was elected as a member of the Senate for the Tarnów Voivodeship.
 He soon left the Movement for Reconstruction of Poland to join the Christian National Union and the Solidarity Electoral Action senate club.
-In the Senate he was deputy chairman of the National Economic Committee.
+In the Senate he was the deputy chairman of the National Economic Committee.
 He was a member of the Joint Parliamentary Committee on the European Union and Poland.
 In 2001 he did not seek re-election.